-Chickens are omnivorous and the barnyard hen of yesteryear survived on hunting for bugs, grains and the occasional table scraps from the farmer.
+Chickens are omnivorous, and the barnyard hen of yesteryear survived on hunting for bugs, grains, and the occasional table scraps from the farmer.

 This is why we feed our chickens commercial pellets; it gives our girls a complete source of essential nutrition.